DengYuelin/object_detection_profiling/readme.md

     **NOTE:** When running the task over an `ssh` connection, a good practice is to use a terminal emulation tool (such as `screen`) to put your tasks to the local `stdout` buffer of the RTOS.
 This can prevent halts caused by output buffer filling up with an unstable connection [[Reference]](https://unix.stackexchange.com/questions/282973/do-programs-run-from-an-ssh-session-depend-on-the-connection).

 3. Compare execution time characteristics between a real-time kernel and a non-real-time kernel.
 You can specify which kernel to load on boot by editing `/boot/firmware/config.txt`.
 If you have followed the kernel patching procedures, the stock (non-real-time) kernel should be `kernel8.img`, and the real-time kernel is `rt-kernel8.img`.
 Repeat Step 2 on the non-real-time kernel and compare your results.
     **NOTE:** This will be your last time using the default "PREEMPT" kernel in this project.
 Switch back to "PREEMPT_RT" kernel before moving on to the next section.

 > **TASKS:**
 > Answer the following questions:
 >
 > 1. What is the difference between a PREEMPT kernel and a PREEMPT_RT kernel?
 What scheduling algorithms are available?
 Refer to [this](https://wiki.linuxfoundation.org/realtime/start) page for more information.
 > 2. How does the latency and execution time jitter of the same program compare, between a real-time kernel and a non-real-time one?
 > 3. How does the latency and execution time jitter change with priority and niceness?
 Report your choice of command if you were to execute a task with high priority.
 (You will need to use this command again in the following sections)

 ## Running a computer vision task on Raspberry Pi (Python)

 If you prefer to use C++, refer to [this](cpp_instructions.md) document.
-(TODO: implement template matching in C++)

 Install OpenCV library: